Posted on

 Plotting

-plot(x, y) plots the values in x with the corresponding values in y.
+plot(x, y) plots the values in x against y.
+Additional parameters can configure visual settings.

 hist(x, prob=T)